wolfj123/wolfj123/README.md

 * Experience in programming prior to university degree
 * Providing code-snippets and support in Javascript
-* Communicating with clients worldwide in English Reason of leave: began studies for bachelor’s degree
+* Communicating with clients worldwide in English

 ## Projects
 * Visual Studio Code plugin for Policy Models: